thesofakillers/CLAfICLe/README.md

 # XLAICL

-Cross-lingual adaptation for Zero-Shot Task Generalization
+Cross-lingual adaptation for in-context Learning

 ## Requirements and Setup